SnesFX/ManiacLauncher/README.md

 * Like I said this is just a simple project I wanted to make and that's all really :P

+# Requirements

+* Visual Studio 2019 with the Forms Option

 # Credits

 * [SnesFX](https://twitter.com/SnesFX) - Creator of the silly launcher